Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

 }
 ```

-First, it put `0x18` value into 6 bits that is put `0b011000`.
+First, it puts `0x18` value into 6 bits that is `0b011000`.
 What is it?

 * First bit is `0`—1bit prefix which indicates that it is `int_msg_info`.

 * Then there are 3 bits `1`, `1` and `0`, meaning Instant Hypercube Routing is disabled, messages can be bounced, and that message is not the result of bouncing itself.
-* Then there should be sender address, however since it anyway will be rewritten with the same effect any valid address may be stored there.
+* Then there should be a sender address.
+However it will be rewritten with the same effect, so any valid address may be stored there.
 The shortest valid address serialization is that of `addr_none` and it serializes as a two-bit string `00`.

 Thus, `.store_uint(0x18, 6)` is the optimized way of serializing the tag and the first 4 fields.

-Next line serializes the destination address.
+The next line serializes the destination address.

-Then we should serialize values.
+Afterward we should serialize values.
 Generally, the message value is a `CurrencyCollection` object with the following scheme:
 ```tlb
 nanograms$_ amount:(VarUInteger 16) = Grams;